JerBouma/FinanceToolkit/README.md

 - Market cap and enterprise values (`enterprise`), including every intermediate step (from FinancialModelingPrep)
 - Company ratings (`rating`), based on key indicators like PE and DE ratios (from FinancialModelingPrep)
 - Historical market data (`historical_data`), which can be retrieved on a daily, weekly, monthly and yearly basis (from Yahoo Finance)
-- Balance Sheet Statements (`balance_sheet_statement`), Income Statements (`income_statement`) and Cash Flow Statements (`cash_flow_statement`), obtainable from FinancialModelingPrep or the source of your choosing through custom input.
+- Balance Sheet Statements (`balance_sheet_statement`), Income Statements (`income_statement`), Cash Flow Statements (`cash_flow_statement`) and Statistics Statement (`statistics_statement`), obtainable from FinancialModelingPrep or the source of your choosing through custom input.
 These functions are accompanied with a normalization function so that for any source, the same ratio analysis can be performed.
 Please see this Jupyter Notebook that explains how to use a custom source.
 - Efficiency ratios (`efficiency_ratios`), liquidity ratios (`liquidity_ratios`), profitability ratios (`profitability_ratios`), solvency ratios (`solvency_ratios`) and valuation ratios (`valuation_ratios`) functionality that automatically calculates the most important ratios based on the inputted balance sheet, income and cash flow statements.
+Next to that, it is also possible to input your own custom ratios (`custom_ratios`).
 - Models (`models`) like DUPONT analysis that can be used to perform in-depth financial analysis through a single function.

 The dependencies of the package are on purpose *very slim* so that it will work well with any combination of packages and not result in conflicts.
-I've also been careful with my selection in which I leave out functionality like technical analysis in which [ta-lib](https://ta-lib.org/) does an excellent job as well as portfolio attribution and optimisation in which [Riskfolio-lib](https://riskfolio-lib.readthedocs.io/en/latest/index.html) shines and lastly allow for any source to be incorporated to allow for the incorporation of data sources from [OpenBB](https://openbb.co/).
+I've also been careful with my selection in which I leave out functionality like technical analysis in which [ta-lib](https://ta-lib.org/) does an excellent job as well as portfolio attribution and optimisation in which [Riskfolio-lib](https://riskfolio-lib.readthedocs.io/en/latest/index.html) shines.

 ## Using the Finance Toolkit